Parsa-Sedigh/mastering-postgres-francis/2-data-types.md

 - varchar(without arg) and text can hold arbitarry large texts.
 - after the text(or varchar without arg) reaches a certain size, postgres has neat impl called `TOAST`(table of oversized attribute storage) which takes large chunk of text and splits it out into a different table such that your **rows** on disk can still be compact and you can still reach that oversized attr if you want.
 MySQL has the same thing.
-This is invisible to users.
+This is invisible to usergs.
 So don't put that large text col into another table to avoid having a large row because it won't be large, postgres does this automatically.

 Order of preference: